dendinho-e-bolinha/FEUP-FSI/NumberStation3.md

     key = bytes(key)
 ```

-After having all of the keys generated, we can decrypt the flag using them and checking what results contain the substring `flag`.
+After having all of the keys generated, we can decrypt the flag using them and check what results contain the substring `flag`.

 ```py
 try: